 Ready to haul from the car to the campsite, this portable Coleman cooler can hold up to 54 cans, but can quickly fold flat to save space.
 Better yet, the bag can keep ice cold for 32 hours (even in scorching, 90-degree temperatures).

 This tote bag holds everything you’ll need for a low-cost cooler—its sturdy construction (9 x 15 x 15 inches) carries nine bottles of water or 12 bottles of wine, with treated liners that resist the usual odors and mold that come with carrying food and beverages.
-The main zippered compartment is secured with a thick strap, and a handy shoulder strap, that’s also cushioned and adjustable, means you can carry it anywhere you please without the repercussions of sore shoulders.
+The main zippered compartment is secured with a thick strap, and a handy shoulder strap that’s also cushioned and adjustable.
 Think of this as your go-to bag for casual weekend adventures.

 Related: The Best Ice Cube Trays